 Making Sure You Launch Smoothly

 Whether or not you launch smoothly determines which type of “Launch Hangovers” you end up with.
 Sometimes, it feels like an indescribable high followed by an intense crash!
-In this episode of the Scale to Seven® podcast, I share the two types of launch hangovers.
+In this episode of The Elevate Effect™ podcast, I share the two types of launch hangovers.

 My clients who recently had a wildly successful launch caught me by surprise by using the phrase “launch hangover”.
 If launching isn’t new to you, you might be able to spill a few post-launch horror stories of your own.
 I was a bit triggered by this phrase, until I realized there are actually two very different kinds of launch hangovers: